 Best for Serenity: Marari Beach

 Quiet Marari beach is located not far from Alleppey, making it convenient for those who'd like to spend some time at the beach in between going on a houseboat trip along the backwaters.
-A big attraction there is the earth-conscious Marari Beach Resort.
+A big attraction here is the earth-conscious Marari Beach Resort.
 It's set on a sprawling property filled with coconut groves and lotus ponds, and among other things offers Ayurveda treatments and yoga classes on the beach.
-Plan your trip with this Marari beach travel guide.

 04 of 06